luizfelippesr/galmag/README.md

 the tutorial in [this link](http://nbviewer.jupyter.org/url/www.mas.ncl.ac.uk/%7Enlfsr/galmag/galmag_tutorial.ipynb).

 The tutorial contains both a quick tour through the functionality and a description of the features and usage of the package.
-The same notebook is also available in the file [gmf_tool_tutorial.ipnb](gmf_tool_tutorial.ipynb).
+The same notebook is also available in the file [galmag_tutorial.ipnb](galmag_tutorial.ipynb).